carloslabra/pa-documentation/tutorial1/fluidized_bed.md

 ![Screenshot](img/geo.png)

-*Figure 2: Domain for meshing as produced by GiD*
+*Figure 2: Domain for meshing as produced by P4*